 Changes to CredibleMeds Lists - Smartphone Apps

-2. Addition of terodiline (Micturin and Mictrol) to the Known Risk (KR) List.
-This drug has been removed from the market in many countries because of TdP.
-Because it may still be available in some countries, we have added it to the KR list.
+3. Addition of terodiline (Micturin and Mictrol) to the Known Risk (KR) List.
 Note that the brand Mictrol may contain a different drug (bethanechol) in some countries.
+Terodiline has been removed from the US and many other markets worldwide.

 Also, we remind you of the availability of the newly released, free CredibleMeds Mobile Apps !

-You can access the iPhone application in the iOS App Store by clicking here:
+You can access the iPhone application by going to the iPhone, Google Play or Windows Mobile App stores.

 The Apps are synced to the CredibleMeds drugs lists and are therefore always an up-to-date resource for you to search for drugs of interest.